 My AWS Solutions Architect Associate Journey

 As we continue to shelter in place and remain under quarantine I've noticed there's a huge uptick in IT training.
 I think it's great!
 If you have the time, why not try to gain more knowledge?
 Using this time to acquire more skills can't hurt right?
-I also understand this may be a time where you're focusing on your loved ones, making sure they are safe, and using this time to reconnect with friends and family (Via webcam).
+I also understand this may be a time when you're focusing on your loved ones, making sure they are safe, and using this time to reconnect with friends and family (Via webcam).

 Regardless of where you are at I'd like to share my AWS Solutions Architect Associate certification journey.
-Hopefully it helps someone.
+Hopefully, it helps someone.

 A little background

 Two years ago I had zero real cloud experience.
 I'm talking about running workloads and deploying network + server infrastructure in the cloud.
-I worked for an MSP that hosted everything in a colo and did not use AWS, Azure, or GCP.
+I worked for an MSP that hosted everything in a colo facility and did not use AWS, Azure, or GCP.

 I transitioned jobs and my current employer runs everything in AWS and Azure.
-I knew from the start that I'd need to gain more hands on experience in the cloud.
+I knew from the start that I'd need to gain more hands-on experience in the cloud.

 My certification journey